danielrezz/drummer_quiz/README.md

 <img src="Screen Shot 2020-11-08 at 8.02.32 AM.png">

 <p>
     The way I choose to approach a lot of my projects is simplicity, yet cleanliness.
 I like to use big buttons with smooth effects to really emphasize the user's feel for the website.
-The background color is an off white to represent the color of a drum head, while the text boxes are silver and goldto represent metallic drum hardware.
+The background color is an off white to represent the color of a drum head, while the text boxes are silver and gold to represent metallic drum hardware.
 </p>

 <h2>